DerekNigten/mar-bubble-forecasting/TECHNICAL_DOCUMENTATION.md

 **`03_forecasting_methods.ipynb`**

 Validates both forecasting methods before applying them to real Nickel data in notebook 04.
 The logic: for Cauchy errors, exact crash probabilities exist via closed-form.
 Method 1 is validated by checking it recovers these exact values.
 Since Method 1 then works for df≠1 where no closed-form exists, its output serves as the benchmark for validating Method 2.
-Outputs
+Outputs:

 - **Figure 2** — Cauchy MAR(0,1) predictive density at Q(0.55), Q(0.85), Q(0.975): confirms the unimodal→bimodal transition as the series enters a bubble
 - **Figure 4a** — MSE between Method 1 (N=10,000) and the Cauchy closed-form across Q(0.95)–Q(0.995): shows approximation error grows with bubble level